awsdocs/aws-storagegateway-user-guide/doc_source/recover-data-from-gateway.md

 1. Append the following option to the kernel command line: **init=/bin/bash**\.
 Use a space to separate the previous option from the option you just appended\.

+1. Delete both `console=` lines, making sure to delete all values following the `=` symbol, including those separated by commas\.

 1. Press **Return** to save the changes\.

 1. Press **b** to boot your computer with the modified kernel option\.
 Your computer will boot to a `bash#` prompt\.

-1. Type **/sbin/fsck** to run this command manually from the prompt, to check and repair your file system\.
+1. Enter **/sbin/fsck \-f */dev/sda1*** to run this command manually from the prompt, to check and repair your file system\.
+If the command does not work with the `/dev/sda1` path, you can use **lsblk** to determine the root filesystem device for `/` and use that path instead\.

 1. When the file system check and repair is complete, reboot the instance\.
 The grub settings will revert to the original values, and the gateway will boot up normally\.